ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

 To help you to manage the certificates you put in your cluster, [cert-manager offers an independent command line tool](https://cert-manager.io/docs/reference/cmctl/).
 You have to install it in your `kubectl` client system, then add it to your user's `$PATH`.

-You can install this cert-manager command line tool in a `kubectl` client system like the one configured in the [**G026** chapter](G026%20-%20K3s%20cluster%20setup%2009%20~%20Setting%20up%20a%20kubectl%20client%20for%20remote%20access.md) as follows:
+You can install this cert-manager command line tool in a `kubectl` client system like the one configured in the [chapter **G026**](G026%20-%20K3s%20cluster%20setup%2009%20~%20Setting%20up%20a%20kubectl%20client%20for%20remote%20access.md) as follows:

 1. From the [cert-manager command line tool GitHub releases page](https://github.com/cert-manager/cmctl/releases), download the `tar.gz` file of the latest release available (v2.3.0 when writing this):